ecm85/GtR/README.md

   * Box: You can put a lot of effort into a great box.
 I didn't and just used a box from Stonemaier Realistic Resources I had lying around.
   * Rome Demands mat: This seemed even more useless to me than the reverse side of the player boards, so I ignored it.
   * Rules: They're available at https://cdn.1j1ju.com/medias/e2/0b/89-glory-to-rome-rulebook.pdf.
 I didn't bother printing them, but you can probably just do regular paper or something fancy if you feel up to it.
-  * Small rome demands cards: These seemed like the least useful component in the box, so I skipped them entirely.
+  * Small Player Mat cards: These seemed like the least useful component in the box, so I skipped them entirely.

 Good luck and Glory to Rome!